rubentd/darktooltip/README.md

 darktooltip
 ===========

-simple jQuery tooltip with confirmation
+A simple customizable tooltip with confirm option and effects